 The Ortho Home Gardener’s Problem Solver Michael McKinley (Editor), Ortho Books.
 Well written and comprehensive guide to landscape problems including insects, diseases and weeds.
 Color photos and illustrations of 700 pest, disease and cultural plant problems.
 This book is a condensed version of the popular professional edition of The Ortho Problem Solver available for reading in many hardware and garden centers.

-Garden Insects of North America by Whitney Cranshaw.
-2004.
-656 pp. Princeton University Press, Princeton, NJ.
-This is the best technical reference book I’ve seen on insect pests of landscape plants.
-While the size may seem daunting, the price is not.
-This book contains one of the best collections of insect photographs available for North American yard and garden insects.
+Garden Insects of North America by Whitney Cranshaw and David Shetlar.
+2017.
+704 pp. Princeton University Press, Princeton, NJ.
+This may be the best technical reference and best collections of insect photographs available for North American yard and garden insects.
 Despite its size, it is relatively easy to use because it is organized by the type of damage caused.
 Recommended for Master Gardeners and all serious students of landscape and garden bugs.

 Butterfly Gardening for the South by Geyata Ajilvsgi.
 Taylor Publishing, Dallas, TX.
 One of the most detailed, attractive and helpful guides to designing a butterfly garden.
 Includes garden plans and descriptions and color photos of both butterflies and key butterfly garden plants.